syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

         public MainPage()
         {
             InitializeComponent();
-            // Creating an Signature Pad control.
+            // Creating a SignaturePad control.
             SfSignaturePad signaturePad = new SfSignaturePad();
             this.content = signaturePad;
         }